MWorksCoding/minecraft-server/README.md

 Before you begin, ensure that the following are installed and set up on your local machine or server:
 - [Docker](https://docs.docker.com/get-docker/)

+Info: Docker Compose is automatically included with Docker Desktop and Docker Engine.

 ## 🚀 Quickstart

 Clone this repository and follow the setup instructions below to get the application running.